shadiyashirin/invoice_po_matcher/README.md

   - Compares partial IDs, ignoring company-specific prefixes.
   - Cross-references vendor and issuer names for a more robust match.
   - Compares line items based on normalized descriptions and quantities.
+- **Secure API Key Handling:** Uses a .env file to keep the Google AI API key secure and out of the codebase.

 ## Technology Stack